-With That in Mind, What’s the Difference Between a Robo-Advisor and a Target Date Fund?
+What’s the Difference Between a Robo-Advisor and a Target Date Fund?

 There are a few similarities between robo-advisors and target date funds that make each alternative a good investment choice for certain groups of people.
 However, there are some stark differences that are worth noting before you dive into one or the other.

 Investments and Customizability

 Target date funds do adjust to reflect your progress toward your goals—sort of.